 Status: In progress.
-A five-year engagement related to modernization of systems kicked off in December 2013, starting with replacement of the UPS System.
+A five-year engagement related to modernization of systems (the Modernization Roadmap) kicked off in December 2013, starting with replacement of the UPS System.

 9. There is no formal succession plan in place at TRS.
 TRS should identify which positions require a formal succession plan, establish a succession plan and then implement it.